dannieRope/Cleaning-Jumbled-Up-Customers-Details-in-Excel--APPROACH-2/README.md

 ![age](https://github.com/dannieRope/Cleaning-Jumbled-Up-Customers-Details-in-Excel--APPROACH-1/assets/132214828/90416ef7-d6e0-4eba-bc9c-96e3fd7d0b53)

-To extract the gender details, the following formula was used:
+*4. To extract the gender details, the following formula was used:*

 =TRIM(TEXTAFTER(A13, "Gender"))